DanGraham23/react-chat-application/README.md

 - Friends list can be used to navigate between different chats
 - Instant messaging provided by sockets
 - Ability to logout
+- Form validation with toast popups for invalid form input

 ### To use:
 - Install MongoDB community edition